 Ferrets are carnivores (meat-eaters), not omnivores (plant eaters) or herbivores (vegetarians).
 They cannot digest grains, beans, or any plant material at all.

 Ferrets have short digestive tracts evolved to fit their meaty diet.
-There is no fat or protein in watermelon – your ferret can not get anything good out of this treat.
+There is no fat or protein in watermelon – your ferret can not get anything good from this treat.

 The water the melon contains is of no benefit either – provided you supply them with fresh water (as you should).